There may be changes to the information displayed on the tourism facilities and events pages (such as business hours, etc.).

 Tokyo Station

-October 2012 saw completion of the preservation and renovation work on the Tokyo Station Marunouchi Building.
+October 2012 saw completion of the preservation and restoration work on the Tokyo Station Marunouchi Building.
 The red brick facade long loved as the symbol of Tokyo Station has made a comeback, along with the history and grandeur of the original building dating nearly a hundred years back.
 The occasion also saw the reopening of Tokyo Station Hotel and Tokyo Station Gallery.
-The former is the only hotel situated within an important cultural property of Japan.
+The former is the hotel situated within an important cultural property of Japan.
 The interior is designed in a sophisticated, classical European style to blend with the splendor of the Marunouchi Building exterior.

 JR Joetsu Shinkansen